 Please talk dirty responsibly.
 Perhaps you’d like to write a naughty comment below, if you know what I’m saying.

 This is the last of a three-part series that starts here.

 My parents got through to me that applying myself – at school, at work, and with the people around me – was important.
-I went with that advice because they had a history of steering me right.
+They’d steered me right before, so I went with that idea.
 I hit the books harder and hustled at work.

-The start of my senior year came.
+My senior year started.
 My grades went up, my times on the cross-country team went down.
-Ziggy was about to prove my parents right too.
+Ziggy proved my parents right too.

 Gutsy Or Foolish.
 Perhaps Both.

-Ziggy had three people who managed his restaurant for him.
-One of them left for greener pastures, or perhaps somewhere where he didn’t have to go home smelling like sausage.
+Three people managed Ziggy’s restaurant.
+One left for greener pastures, or perhaps somewhere where he didn’t go home smelling like sausage.
 Whatever the reason, the Ziggy’s Pizza management team was one body short.
 Read the rest of this entry »

 Today we’ll discuss the second communication lesson I learned from “The Owner”.